newaetech/opentitan/doc/ug/bergen_developer_quickstart.md

 pip3 install --user -r python-requirements.txt
 ```

-Note that auto detach has been disabled in user accounts with:
+Note that auto detach has been disabled in user accounts for screen with:

 ```
 echo autodetach off >> ~/.screenrc
 ```

-This is to avoid serial port conflicts when you disconnect (or time out) and left your screen session open.
+This is to avoid serial port conflicts when you disconnect (or time out) and your screen session stays alive but detached, preventing others from using the serial port.

 ### Hello World from OT Server